-3 Lessons Learned from Reading A BEAUTIFUL MIND
+3 Lessons Learned from Reading the A BEAUTIFUL MIND Screenplay

 After John Nash, a brilliant but asocial mathematician, accepts secret work in cryptography, his life takes a turn for the nightmarish.